domandlj/Judgments-as-types/README.md

   NegE : T (Neg $ Neg ϕ) -> T ϕ
 ```

 The (NegE) is equivalent to the law of excluded middle, which in intuitionistic logic is illegal.
-The (NegI) is proof of negation which is legal in intuitionistic logic [see]((http://math.andrej.com/2010/03/29/proof-of-negation-and-proof-by-contradiction/).
+The (NegI) is proof of negation which is legal in intuitionistic logic.
+[See](http://math.andrej.com/2010/03/29/proof-of-negation-and-proof-by-contradiction/).

 ### Proofs examples
 Lets prove $(P \Rightarrow P)$, $(P \wedge Q \Rightarrow P)$ and $(P \wedge Q \Rightarrow Q)$